ze0nni/telnet-server/README.md

 =====================

 This is a simple Telnet server written in Java.
 It supports basic Unix commands such as: ls, mkdir, pwd, cd, rm.
-It is intended for novice Java developer to lar how server/client communication is implemented in Java.
+It is intended for novice Java developers to learn how to write server/client communication.
+It doesn't use any external libraries, so it's pure Core Java to factilitate the learning.
+Enjoy!

 How to run the server